 Table of Contents

-This therapy boasts of caring for a majority of illnesses.
-Most popular is alleviating back pain.
+This therapy boasts of being a beneficial treatment for a majority of illnesses.
+Most popular is that of alleviating back pain.
 In addition to these, there are therapy benefits which include:

 - Elongated spine

 - Spinal alignment

 - General improvement of blood circulation in the body

 - Better lymphatic system and so on.

 Recommendation by many therapists, this treatment gained more popularity in 1960, thanks to Dr. Robert Martin.
 He doubled as a medical doctor and a chiropractor.
 His extensive research went a long way to helping this therapy gain ground in the medical profession.

 It is always best to use this equipment with the approval or recommendation of a medical practitioner.
 It is extremely effective in alleviating the symptoms of many conditions.
 However, it can prove detrimental to people with certain conditions Always seek medical advice when in any doubt.

 - Adjustable headrest pad with large and comfortable padded backrest.

 - Six (6) position Adjustable pin system with added Patent Pending Protective Cover for easy positioning and safer inverting over strap systems